 1.Make sure that the Messenger subscription is as apparent as possible.

-Since it automatically opts in your visitors, you need to make sure that it’s clearly visible and right under the Add to Cart Button, along with an informative text about the fact that they are going to sign up to your Messenger campaigns.
+If you're using the Add to Cart Widget, you need to make sure that it’s clearly visible and right under the Add to Cart Button, along with an informative text about the fact that they are going to sign up to your Messenger campaigns.

 2. Make sure the timing of your messages is compliant with Facebook’s policies.